Sebring Design Build

 - Thermostatic – The thermostatic feature ensures that your water temperature remains steady throughout.
 It helps control heating degree, preventing your unit from switching to cold water when another tap is opened somewhere else in your home.

 Soap, Shampoo & Bodywash

 Ever been in a bathroom that has no shelf for soap or shampoo bottles and you end up just placing everything on floor?
-A good thing about remodeling is that you’ll be able to customize your bathroom to accommodate small and highly functional pieces such as a soap shelf.
+A good thing about remodeling is that you’ll be able to customize your bathroom to accommodate small and highly functional pieces such as soap holder, a shower dispenser and most importantly a soap shelf.
 Include a small shelf or two in your walls for placing conditioners, gels, etc. Size these shelves to accommodate the tallest bottles.
 When your contractor is installing these shelves, ensure they slope them towards the shower to allow for water to shed off quickly.